Financial Aid Office

 Federal Nursing Loan:

-The Nursing Education Loan Program provides loans of up to $4000 a year for bachelor’s degree or completion nursing programs.
-Eligibility requirements include United States citizenship, enrollment of at least half time and demonstrated financial need.
+The Nursing Education Loan Program provides loans of up to $5,000 a year for students working towards a degree in the nursing program.
+Eligibility requirements include, but are not limited to, United States citizenship, enrollment of at least half time and demonstrated financial need.

 Federal Subsidized/Unsubsidized Loans:

 The maximum annual limit for Federal loans is: $5,500 Freshman, $6,500 Sophomore, $7,500 Junior/Senior dependent students.
 Independent students may be eligible for an additional $4,000 or $5,000.

 Federal Parent PLUS Loan: Parents may wish to apply for a loan on behalf of their student.
 A Federal Parent PLUS Loan is a loan in the parent's name, taken for the student.

 The maximum PLUS loan amount is the cost of attendance minus other financial aid.

 Alternative loans provide additional monetary assistance to students who have been awarded their maximum eligibility in federal and/or institutional aid, but require additional funding.
 Alternative loans are offered by private, commercial lenders.

 Loan Processing Deadlines

 Due to the processing time, loan requests can not be honored during the last two weeks of the semester.
 Please submit any requests for alternative or direct loans to the LSSU Financial Aid Office before the last two weeks of the semester.